varnerlab/Reduced_EMT_Model/README.md

 Model source code is contained in the ``<root>/src`` directory.
 The parameter estimation code is contained in the ``<root>/poets`` directory.
 The biological structure of the model is given in ``<root>/ModelStructure/Model.net``.
 The model equations were generated using the [Kwatee code generation system](https://github.com/varnerlab/KwateeServer) using the [GRN plugin](https://github.com/varnerlab/Kwatee-GRN-Plugin.git).

 ### Model code and parameter ensemble
 The EMT model equations were implemented in [Julia](http://julialang.org) and solved using the CVODE routine of the [Sundials package](https://github.com/JuliaLang/Sundials.jl).
 The model code and parameter ensemble is freely available under an [MIT software license](https://opensource.org/licenses/MIT).
+Model code is contained within the ``<root>/src`` subdirectory.

 The model ensemble was estimated using the [JuPOETs package](https://github.com/varnerlab/POETs.jl).
 The EMT objective functions, and problem specific constraints are encoded in ``<root>/poets/emt_grn_model_objective_function.jl``.
 The JuPOETs package is described in the publication: